Tips for Structuring Your Retail Store Organization

 An important and very relevant saying in retail is that the last impression is the lasting impression.
-This means that no matter how awesome the store experience was if the delivery and installation were terrible, that's all the customer will remember.
-If the delivery went poorly and that's all the customer remembers, there's a very low likelihood you will ever see them again.
+This means that no matter how awesome the store experience was, if the delivery and installation were terrible that's all the customer will remember.
+And if the delivery went poorly and that's all the customer remembers, there's a very low likelihood you will ever see them again.

 In this fitness store example, you may consider compensating your installation team based on customer experience scores.
 You could also include them in the bonus pool ordinarily reserved for the sales team.
 This "one company/one team" approach can help ensure that no matter what structure you have in place, you let every employee know that the customer experience is the first priority.